maxpou/maxpou.fr/content/posts/2017-08-22-js-exercises-explained/index.md

 **Problem**

-I like this one because it's a bit trickier and it deal with scope and the JavaScript Event Loop.
+I like this one because it's a bit trickier and it deals with scope and the JavaScript Event Loop.

 The classic pitfall here is the **Zero delays**. `setTimeout(callback, 0)` doesn't mean that the callback will be fire after zero milliseconds.

-Here's what happen on the event loop side:
+Here's what happens on the event loop side:

 1. Current Call Stack is set to the first setTimeout().
 2. windows.setTimeout() is considered as a Web APIs (for better **Non-Blocking I/O**).
-So the call stack send this part of code to correct Web APIs.
+So the call stack sends this part of the code to correct Web APIs.
-After 0 milliseconds, the callback (here an anonymous function) would be send to the Queue (not to the call stack).
+After 0 milliseconds, the callback (here an anonymous function) would be sent to the Queue (not to the call stack).
 3. As the call stack is free, for-loop can continue to the second setTimeout ...(repeat after we meet this condition i < 4)...
 4. Now the loop is over and `i === 4`.
 JS can now execute the callback queue one by one.
 Each console.log(i) will print the 4.

 Do you feel lost?
-I hope this animation will better helps you!
+I hope this animation will better help you!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CzXPF3zwWGs" frameborder="0" allowfullscreen></iframe>

 *Animation made with [Loupe (try it it's fun!)](http://latentflip.com/loupe/?code=Y29uc29sZS5sb2coIlN0YXJ0ISIpOwoKZm9yIChsZXQgaSA9IDA7IGkgPCA0OyBpKyspIHsKICBzZXRUaW1lb3V0KGZ1bmN0aW9uICgpIHsKICAgICAgY29uc29sZS5sb2coaSk7CiAgfSwgMCk7Cn0KCmNvbnNvbGUubG9nKCJFbmQhIik7!!!PGJ1dHRvbj5DbGljayBtZSE8L2J1dHRvbj4%3D)*

 The second problem is related to scope.
-The 4 instance of setTimeout function share the same instance of `i`.
+The 4 instances of setTimeout function shares the same instance of `i`.

 ```js
 var foo = 'bim'